Robin-HUST/iot_server/readme.md

     - Momo: **45k** đến **0383908681 - Nguyen Duc Dai**
     - MB bank: **45k** đến **777776268 - Nguyen Duc Dai**
 1. Go to bot and send command /id
-2. Copy your id that bot send you and send to me
+2. Copy your id that bot send you and send to me, i will upgrade it